CharlieChapin/YahooStocks/README.md

 # YahooStocks
-Guide to install python and python libraries:\n https://medium.com/@carlosat/python-start-programming-today-an-introductory-guide-d1c750729dc2
+Guide to install python and python libraries:
+https://medium.com/@carlosat/python-start-programming-today-an-introductory-guide-d1c750729dc2

 You will need Python and the following libraries installed for this to work: